LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 * TTR messages can only provide the time period until the expected response and not timestamp (e.g. “An agent will respond in 2 hours”, and not “An Agent will respond at 10:00”).
 This will be supported in phase 2.
 * TTR messages only display the first 2 time units, not rounded.
 E.g. if TTR is 1 day 20 hours and 40 minutes, the TTR will be 1 day and 20 hours.
 This will be supported in a later phase.
 * HTML is not supported in auto messages and should not be used.
 Do not use the following characters in the auto message: < > \\.
 Using these characters may cause the message not to be sent.
 *  All the connectors (SMS, Facebook, Google My Business, etc.) support only 1 language.
-See the [Language Support](https://docs.google.com/document/d/1JBWuCr8_9e02mGIuLeW8kdfcyCCLmHm8_3PKmXm6ido/edit#heading=h.rmnrr4onfzgp) section for more info
 * A new profile, related to the auto messages, is added to the Conversational Cloud and appears in the UI.
 This profile should not be deleted/edited.

 ## Determining Off-hours